 - Laminator and Laminating Pouches

-To prepare this alphabet activity, fill out the form below to get the printables in your inbox.
-After receiving the email, download and print the cards that you need.
+To prepare this alphabet activity, click on the button below.
+Then, download and print the cards that you need.
 I like to print my resources on white card stock, because it is more durable.
 But, you can use copy paper too.